Jace Alexander Casey (BA Film & Media Studies), Dead Mall

-Maia Paroginog (BA with Honors, Art Practice), Sudden Glare of the Sun
+Maia Paroginog (BAH Art Practice), Sudden Glare of the Sun

 This project documents my process based practice in the form of sketchbooks, paintings, and photographs.
 The questions driving my work include: "what does healing look like?" and "how are the personal and the political intertwined?".
 Through a combination of sketchbook entries and alternative photographic processes, I hope to delve further into these questions, my personal archive, and Filipino American history.

-Xandra Clark (BA with Honors Theater & Performance Studies, MA Journalism), Anthology: Crown Heights
+Xandra Clark (BAH Theater & Performance Studies, MA Journalism), Anthology: Crown Heights

 Anthology: Crown Heights is an interdisciplinary performance project that explores the stories of Crown Heights, Brooklyn residents 25 years after the 1991 riots.
 Through recorded oral histories and new devised performance work made in collaboration with fellow local musicians, dancers, poets, and other artists, the piece confronts new tensions arising in the neighborhood due to gentrification along with old tensions related to racial, religious, and socioeconomic differences.
 The show is being produced in partnership with DIVAS for Social Justice and Weeksville Heritage Center, where it will be presented in 2016.